Towards Improving Unit Commitment Economics: An Add-On Tailor for Renewable Energy and Reserve Predictions: Preliminaries

-Fig.~\ref{fig02} shows the induced results of all raw prediction points, and the red line fits the relationship between MAPE and loss of operation economics.
-This line clearly illustrates the asymmetry from a macro perspective.
-The loss caused by the over-predictions is fairly small in small-MAPE cases (MAPE of 5\% to 15\%), but becomes significant in large-MAPE cases (MAPE of 25\% to 30\%); in comparison, the loss induced by the under-predictions is relatively stable.
-Furthermore, two specific cases are also noteworthy:
+Fig.~\ref{fig03} shows the induced results of all raw prediction points, and the red line fits the relationship between MAPE and UC economics loss.
+The line clearly illustrates the asymmetry from a macro perspective: the loss caused by the over-predictions is fairly small in small-MAPE (5\% to 15\%) cases but becomes significant in large-MAPE (20\% to 30\%) cases, resulting in a 5.4\% width gap between the best and worst economic losses; in comparison, the loss induced by the under-predictions, the blue dots on the left half plane, is more stable with a narrower gap.
+Moreover, two cases are highlighted as follows:

-\textit{Case 1: Raw predictions of the same MAPE may lead to different losses of operation economics.} Note that points \textit{A} and \textit{B} in Fig.~\ref{fig02} have the same MAPE (23.6\%) but different losses (2.2\% vs 3.8\%).
-This is because the under-prediction of point \textit{A} merely causes downward generation adjustment and RES curtailments in the ED; in comparison, the over-prediction of point \textit{B} requires more expensive NR deployment from quick-start units in the ED.
+\textit{Case 1: Raw predictions of the same MAPE may lead to different losses in UC economics.} Note that points \textit{A} and \textit{B} in Fig.~\ref{fig03} have the same MAPE (23.6\%) but different losses (2.2\% vs 3.8\%).
+This is because the under-prediction of point \textit{A} merely causes downward generation adjustment and RES curtailments in the RD; in comparison, the over-prediction of point \textit{B} necessitates deploying more expensive NR from quick-start units in the RD;